 7-Zip finished the extraction first with only 55 seconds, while Windows zip utility finished with 80 seconds which is faster than IZarc with 96 seconds.

 For each test, we determined the winner by giving 5 points for size and 5 points for time to the best performer, 4 points to the second, and so on.
-In case of the same result, each software will recieve the same points.
+In case of the same result, each software will receive the same points.

 7-Zip and PeaZip both tallied 23 points, Zipware with 20, and IZarc with only 8 points.
 Windows zip utility only got 5 points because it lacks ultra settings.
 You can’t go wrong with either 7-Zip or PeaZip.
 PeaZip has simpler interface while 7-Zip has more advanced settings for possibly better results with ours.